 Last autumn, I ran into Susan Clark, professor at the Yale School of Forestry, founder of the Northern Rockies Conservation Cooperative and our next-door neighbor here in Jackson.
 When they’re back in town, she and her wife Denise live in a log cabin hewn out of lodgepole pine they cut, skinned and barked themselves, back when East Jackson was mostly pasture.
-Now, it’s a well-developed neighborhood of Boise-Cascade modulars in danger of being scraped by nouveau arrivistes and Susan’s in her mid-seventies, with a scratchy voice and a mildly tamed mop of silver-gold hair capping her off.
-She was back in Jackson on a short break, and asked how SHIFT was going.
+Now, it’s a well-developed neighborhood of Boise-Cascade modulars in danger of being scraped by nouveau arrivistes for more modern digs and Susan’s in her mid-seventies, with a scratchy voice and a mildly tamed mop of silver-gold hair capping her off.
+She was in Jackson on a short break, and asked how SHIFT was going.

 “Good,” I responded, searching out her eyes behind her wire-framed glasses.
 I’d come to know she was a provocateur, and a good one at that, always pushing to get another layer deep into the conversation, even when it had just begun.

 Give her a rhetorical response, or a real one?

 What the hell.
 “We’re developing this SHIFT around the business case for public lands,” I said.
 “How investments in outdoor recreation and the conservation of public lands create economic prosperity in local and rural communities.”